-The following table shows our planned OIG staff resource allocation for FY 2017, by priority area.
+The following table shows our planned OIG staff resource allocation for FY 2018, by priority area.

-Audit Priority Percentage of Planned Audit Resources Audit products mandated by law 16 Work requested by Congress or externally driven 2 Self-directed work in Treasury's highest-risk areas 82 Total 100
+Audit Priority Percentage of Planned Audit Resources Audit products mandated by law 21 Work requested by Congress or externally driven 3 Self-directed work in Treasury's highest-risk areas 76 Total 100

-The following table shows our planned OIG audit staff resource allocation for FY 2017, by OIG issue area.
+The following table shows our planned OIG audit staff resource allocation for FY 2018, by OIG issue area.

-OIG Issue Area Percentage of Planned Audit Resources Treasury General Management and Infrastructure Support: Financial Management 6 Information Security 8 General Management 5 Terrorist Financing, Money Laundering, and Foreign Assets Control 8 Government-Wide Financial Services and Debt Management 9 Safety, Soundness, and Accessibility of Financial Services 19 Revenue Collections and Industry Regulation 7 Bill and Coin Manufacturing, Marketing, and Distribution Operations 10 Domestic and International Assistance Programs 7 Small Business Lending Fund and State Small Business Credit Initiative Operations 7 Gulf Coast Restoration Trust Fund Oversight 14 Total 100
+OIG Issue Area Percentage of Planned Audit Resources Treasury General Management and Infrastructure Support: Financial Management 8 Information Security 8 General Management 8 Terrorist Financing, Money Laundering, and Foreign Assets Control

+Government-Wide Financial Services and Debt Management 16 Safety, Soundness, and Accessibility of Financial Services 9 Revenue Collections and Industry Regulation 8 Bill and Coin Manufacturing, Marketing, and Distribution Operations 8 Domestic and International Assistance Programs 9 Small Business Lending Fund 1 Gulf Coast Restoration Trust Fund Oversight 14 Total 100

-The following table shows our planned OIG audit staff allocation for FY 2017, by Treasury headquarters operational component, Treasury bureaus, and other federal and state entities.
+The following table shows our planned OIG audit staff allocation for FY 2018, by Treasury headquarters operational component, Treasury bureaus, and other federal and state entities.

-Percentage of

-Treasury Departmental Offices, Treasury Bureaus, Planned Audit

-and Other Federal and State Entities Resources
+Treasury Departmental Offices, Treasury Bureaus, and Other Federal and State Entities Percentage of Planned Audit Resources

 Treasury Departmental Offices

-Domestic Finance 4
+Domestic Finance 5

-Office of the Assistant Secretary for Management and Chief Financial Officer 9
+Office of the Assistant Secretary for Management and Chief Financial Officer 11

 Small Business Lending Fund 3

-State Small Business Credit Initiative 4

 Community Development Financial Institutions Fund 5

-Office of the Chief Information Officer 7
+Office of the Chief Information Officer 11

 Office of Gulf Coast Restoration 7

 Other Departmental Offices 18

 Treasury Bureaus

-Office of the Comptroller of the Currency 17
+Office of the Comptroller of the Currency 10

-Bureau of the Fiscal Service 9
+Bureau of the Fiscal Service 11

-Financial Crimes Enforcement Network 4
+Financial Crimes Enforcement Network 6

 Mint 1

 Bureau of Engraving and Printing 2

 Alcohol and Tobacco Tax and Trade Bureau 1

 Other Federal and State Entities

 Gulf Coast Ecosystem Restoration Council 7

 Other 2

 Total 100

-\ Treasury's Office of Gulf Coast Restoration administers the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012 (RESTORE Act) grants programs for the Direct Component and the Centers of Excellence Component.
+Treasury's Office of Gulf Coast Restoration administers the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012 (RESTORE Act) grants programs for the Direct Component and the Centers of Excellence Component.
 The RESTORE Act authorized Treasury OIG to conduct, supervise, and coordinate audits and investigations of projects, programs, and activities funded under the act, including Treasury and other Federal, state, and local government entities.
 The RESTORE Act established the Gulf Coast Ecosystem Restoration Council, a new independent entity within the Federal Government, comprising governors from the five affected Gulf Coast States; the Secretaries from the U.S. Departments of the Interior, Commerce, and Agriculture; the head of the department housing the Coast Guard (currently the Secretary of the Department of Homeland Security); the Secretary of the Army; and the Administrator of the U.S. Environmental Protection Agency.
 In accordance with the RESTORE Act, our office performs audits of the National Oceanic and Atmospheric Administration's Science Program Component and the Gulf Coast State and Local Government grantees.